 - Central: Michel Richard's French-American bistro does a three-course meal for $60 per adult.
 In addition to the standard turkey and gravy, entrees include hanger steak, duck leg confit, and saffron risotto.

-- Del Frisco’s Double Eagle Steakhouse: A standard three-course, prix fixe menu with all the traditional fixings for $60 per person.
+- Del Frisco’s Double Eagle Steakhouse: This familiar chain of steakhouses offers a three-course, prix fixe menu with all the traditional fixings for $60 per person.

 - Georgia Brown's: Southerners will find a little taste of home at this elegant and soulful neighborhood haunt.
 Have your baked macaroni and cheese and collard greens in-house or to-go.

 - The Lafayette at The Hay-Adams: This historic Hay-Adams restaurant has one of Washington's most prestigious addresses.
-Have your turkey with a view of the White House, Lafayette Square, and St. John's Church (the "Church of the Presidents")—an unforgettable and quintessentially Washington, D.C., Thanksgiving experience for $130 per person.
+Have your turkey with a view of the White House, Lafayette Square, and St. John's Church (the "Church of the Presidents")—an unforgettable and quintessential experience for $130 per person.

-- The Mansion on O Street: Now, here's a quirky one you probably wouldn't find at home: You can enjoy a Thanksgiving feast, then tour the famous Mansion on O Street (100 rooms, 70 secret doors, and enough to keep you entertained for hours).
+- The Mansion on O Street: Here's a quirky one you wouldn't find anywhere else: You can enjoy a Thanksgiving feast, then tour the famous Mansion on O Street: a historical hotel and pseudo museum where guests can meander through 100 themed rooms, marvel at the ornate, vintage decor, explore secret doors, and more.
 Tickets are $70 apiece.

-- Spirit of Washington: Every year, the beloved Spirit of Washington serves up Thanksgiving staples while cruising its guests down the Potomac River.
-Now if that's not a patriotic holiday, then what is?
+- Spirit of Washington: Every year, the beloved Spirit of Washington serves up Thanksgiving staples while cruising its guests down the Potomac River for a patriotic holiday.